axibase/atsd/sql/README.md

 A partition is a subset of all rows within the result set, grouped by an entity or series tags.
 Each row in the result set can belong to only one partition.
 The partition includes only rows that satisfy the `WITH ROW_NUMBER` condition.

-For example, a result set, partitioned by entity and ordered by time, has the following row numbers:
+Sample result set, partitioned by entity and ordered by time:

 ```ls
 |--------------|----------------------|-------| ROW_NUMBER